willemgorter/T24UserTool/readme.md

 T24USerTool is an Excel workbook containing macros in VBA, that connects to T24 Transact Banking Software to perform various useful actions.

 ## Installation
 Extract the files.
-User_v7_x.xlsx is the tool, the documentation is in the form of a Word document, USERManagementTool_v7_x
+T24UserTool.xlsx is the tool, the documentation is in the form of a Word document, USERManagementTool_v7_x, but is no longer updated, the latest documentation is in the Wiki of this repository

 It connects to T24 using HTTP-GET (up to R16) or HTTP-POST (R17 and later) to perfom OFS requests.
 You need to be able to create a jboss-user in T24.